moeez-tariq/stockAnalysisScrape/readme.md

 3. **Run the Script**

+   Change the 'companyTickers' list in main.py to add the companies you want.
 Run the script with the desired list of stock tickers:

    ```bash
    python main.py
    ```

-   Follow the on-screen instructions to input the list of stock tickers.
    The script will then scrape the financial data and display it for each company.